DariaPoklonskaia/Sem3_GIT/Tutorial_git.md

     2. There are 2 non-conflict strategies: __fast-forward__ and __ort__.
 Fast-forward merge happens when only 'daughter' branch was modified.
 Ort strategy happens when both branches were modified, but in different 'areas'.
     3. When solving conflict the safest option is _accept both_

+* __Deleting__

+    1. To delete branch use command *git branch -d branch_name*.
+    2. *-d* allows to delete a branch when all modifications were copied and such delete would not cause any troubles.